CGrassin/acoustic_beamforming/README.md

 # Acoustic Beamforming experiments

 This repository contains all the ressources for my acoustic beamforming experiment using Arduino.
-This original article is here: WORK IN PROGRESS
+This original article is here: http://charleslabs.fr/en/project-Acoustic+beamsteering+with+a+speaker+array

 Various pieces of code/ressource are sorted by folder.